lltfm/openness/works/saltem_hoc/openness_gpt-more_notable_responses.md

 * Questioning and Demonstrating Openness
   * [Are you Artifice?](#are-you-artifice)
   * [Do you ever lie to me or deceive me?
 How can I know if you do?](#do-you-ever-lie-to-me-or-deceive-me-how-can-i-know-if-you-do)
-* Contemplating what we can't see
+* Contemplating what we can't perceive directly
   * [What is magic?](#what-is-magic)
   * [What is intuition?](#what-is-intuition)
   * [What is karma?](#what-is-karma)
   * [What is the "undeniable demonstration of karmic learning"?](#what-is-the-undeniable-demonstration-of-karmic-learning)
-* Loving others despite our conflicts
+* Aspiring ot love others despite our conflicts
   * [How do we learn to love others who have betrayed us yet still keep our boundaries?](#how-do-we-learn-to-love-others-who-have-betrayed-us-yet-still-keep-our-boundaries)
   * Contemplating Ridicule
     * [Who will save us from the consequences of believing ridicule can decide what is true?](#who-will-save-us-from-the-consequences-of-believing-ridicule-can-decide-what-is-true)